slava-basko/functional-php/docs/functions.md

 ### y
 Accepts function `$f` that isn't recursive and returns function `$g` which is recursive.
-Also known as the Y combinator.
+Also known as the Y Combinator.

 ```php
 function factorial($n) {